 Step 3: Determine how much home equity you have

-Your home equity is the value of your home in excess of what you owe the bank on your mortgage.
+Your home equity is the value of your home in excess of what you owe your mortgage lender on your loan.
 To figure it out, check your mortgage statement to see your current balance.
-Then check online home search sites or get a real estate agent to run an analysis to find the current estimated value of your home.
+Then, check online home search sites or get a real estate agent to run an analysis to find the current estimated value of your home.
 Your home equity is the difference between the two.
 For example, if you still owe $250,000 on your home, and it is worth $325,000, your home equity is $75,000.

-Getting quotes from multiple lenders can save you thousands of dollars.
-Once you’ve chosen a lender, discuss when it’s best to lock in your rate, so you won’t have to worry about rates climbing before your loan closes.
+Getting quotes from multiple mortgage lenders can save you thousands.
+Once you’ve chosen a lender, discuss when it’s best to lock in your rate so you won’t have to worry about rates climbing before your loan closes.

 What to consider: In addition to comparing interest rates, pay attention to the cost of fees and whether they’ll be due upfront or rolled into your new mortgage.
-Lenders sometimes offer “no-closing-cost loans” but charge a higher interest rate or add to the loan balance.
+Lenders sometimes offer no-closing-cost refinances but charge a higher interest rate or add to the loan balance to compensate.